Cheltenham Showcase Meeting Hospitality

 Last 5 winners of December Gold Cup

-The Cheltenham International Meeting gets underway on Friday, with the eagerly anticipated December Gold Cup taking place on Day Two.Â
+The Cheltenham International Meeting gets underway on Friday 11th December 2026, with the eagerly anticipated December Gold Cup taking place on Day Two.

-The iconic and historic Cheltenham Racecourse plays host to a number of prestigious horse racing events across the calendar year, and the last one to take place in 2023 will be the renewal of the Cheltenham International Meeting, also known as the Christmas Meeting.
-There are two days of enthralling racing, with this year’s Christmas Meeting taking place from Friday 15th to Saturday 16th December 2023.
+The iconic and historic Cheltenham Racecourse plays host to a number of prestigious horse racing events across the calendar year, and the last one to take place in 2026 will be the renewal of the Cheltenham International Meeting, also known as the Christmas Meeting.
+There are two days of enthralling racing, with this year’s Christmas Meeting taking place from Friday 11th to Saturday 12th December 2026.

 There are a plethora of races that capture the imagination of those in attendance – one such race is the Virgin Bet December Gold Cup on the second and final day of the meeting.
-The December Gold Cup gets underway at 13:50 on Saturday afternoon.
+The December Gold Cup gets underway on Saturday afternoon.

 In terms of history, the December Gold Cup has it in abundance.
 Its history goes back to the inaugural running of this race back in 1963.
 Originally known as the Massey Ferguson Gold Cup for sponsorship reasons, the first-ever December Gold Cup was won by Limeking, who was ridden by Toss Taaffe and trained by Danny Morgan.